Slazki/alp-software-case-study/README.md

 ## AI-use transparency

 AI assistance was used to structure the schema, draft cleaning rationale, write the generator scaffolding, and draft the hypothetical automation proposal.
-The actual cleaning rules are deterministic code, the generated SQL is inspectable, and questionable source values are preserved in `data_quality_flags` instead of being silently hidden.
+The actual cleaning rules are deterministic code, the generated SQL is inspectable, and questionable source values are preserved in `data_quality_flags`